stgeorgeshurstville/bulletin/index.md

-#### Jesus says: Now is the judgment of this world, now shall the ruler of this world be cast out; and I, when I am lifted up from the earth will draw all men to myself.
+#### [In the name of Christ, the psalmist prays: Vindicate me, O God, and defend my cause against an ungodly people; from deceitful and unjust men deliver me, for you are the God in whom I take refuge.

-##### John 12:31
+##### Psalm 43:1,2a